neruameya/local-document-intelligence/README.md

 The model receives the document image together with an extraction instruction.

-The prompt asks the model to:
+The prompt instructs the model to:

 - Classify the document
 - Extract required information
 - Derive information where required
 - Populate the expected JSON structure

-This allows the same VLM to perform both **visual understanding and structured extraction**.
+This allows the same VLM to perform both:

+**Visual understanding + structured extraction**

 ---